A catalog to unite them all: REGALADE, a revised galaxy compilation for the advanced detector era: Methods

 We first flagged “orphans” -- sources present in only one input catalog -- and removed those overlapping larger galaxies (diameter $>$40''), which are often HII regions or substructures.
 Orphans near the Galactic plane were also excluded using a latitude-dependent mask defined as $|b|<15\cos^2(l/2)+1$, since they are likely stars or artifacts in crowded stellar fields.
 This empirical mask, originally derived from visual inspection of multiple fields, closely follows a density contour that encloses 95\% of Milky Way stars in the thin and thick disks, as modeled by two exponential components with parameters from \citet{Juric2008}.

 To identify stellar contaminants, we used the Gaia source separation and $G - BP$ color, which cleanly separates stars and quasars from galaxies \citep{Delchambre2023}.
-Sources within a defined region in this parameter space (Figure \ref{fig:angdist_color}, top) were excluded, along with objects whose angular sizes were too small for their $r_K$ magnitude (Figure \ref{fig:angdist_color}, bottom).
-To avoid removing genuine compact galaxies and quasars, we further required that no match be found within a 5'' radius to a Legacy Survey object from \citet{Duncan2022MNRAS.512.3662D} with $p_{\rm star} < 0.5$.
+Sources within a defined region in this parameter space (Figure \ref{fig:angdist_color}, top) were excluded, as were objects whose angular sizes were too small for their $r_K$ magnitude (Figure \ref{fig:angdist_color}, bottom).
+However, we retained compact sources if they appeared in at least four input catalogs or if they matched a Legacy Survey object from \citet{Duncan2022MNRAS.512.3662D} that was classified as a galaxy (i.e., with $p_{\rm star} < 0.5$).
+In other words, compact morphology alone did not trigger removal when the object had an external galaxy classification.
 These criteria removed 6.7 million stellar contaminants.

 We also discarded orphans undetected in all optical and infrared bands, unless they were present in HECATE or Cosmicflows, which include low-surface-brightness and Local Group galaxies.
-Lastly, we removed ~20,000 clustered DESI-PV orphans within 2' of each other\footnote{This grouping was again obtained with the \textit{Internal Match} function of TOPCAT.}, likely spurious detections near bright Galactic structures or imaging artifacts.
+Lastly, we removed 1,078 DESI-PV orphan sources that did not match any other galaxy ellipse but formed clusters of more than ten objects within 2' of each other\footnote{These groups were again identified using the \textit{internal match} function of TOPCAT.
+Visual inspection of 50 removed sources from different groups revealed only spurious detections near bright sources.}.
+Despite the cleaning filters applied, a small fraction of spurious sources (primarily stars or artifacts) may still remain in REGALADE.
+These contaminants are most likely among objects detected in only a subset of the large all-sky surveys and absent from smaller, targeted compilations of nearby galaxies.
+To assist users in identifying such potentially unreliable entries, we include a flag, \texttt{f\_reliability}, set to 1 for galaxies detected in exclusively one or two lower-reliability catalogs (specifically catalogs 3, 8, 10, 11, 13, 14 and 15 in Table \ref{tab:ranking}).
+Sources with $\texttt{f\_reliability} = 1$ (27\% of REGALADE) should therefore be treated with caution in applications requiring a high level of purity.

 Figure \ref{fig:skyplot} shows the impact of these filters in a 2.6' field at RA = 180.19$^\circ$, Dec = $-$0.03$^\circ$, including the large galaxy UGC 6998.
 The resulting sample is significantly cleaner and includes consistent redshifts, galaxy profiles, and ellipse measurements from DELVE, GLADE1, and SGA, thanks to the combination of all input catalogs.